 Croatia is a country located in the Balkans.
 The weather in Croatia is typically the Mediterranean, with warm, dry summers and mild, wet winters.
 However, the climate can vary depending on the region.
 For example, the coast has a more moderate climate than the interior of the country.

 If you’re planning to work remotely from Croatia, you’ll be happy to know that the weather is generally good all year round.
+This is similar to countries such as Thailand but cooler.
 In the summer months, temperatures can reach up to 30 degrees Celsius (86 Fahrenheit).
 This makes it ideal for working outdoors or taking advantage of Croatia’s many beaches.

 In the winter, temperatures usually range from 4-10 degrees Celsius (39-50 Fahrenheit).
 Although it can be cold at times

 Croatia is a culturally rich country with a lot to offer in terms of history and heritage.
 There are plenty of things to see and do, and you’ll never find yourself bored while living and working in Croatia.